 Google Stadia vs Project xCloud release dates – when are they coming out?

-Google Stadia is due to launch in a number of countries including the UK, the United States, and Canada in November 2019.
+Google Stadia is due to launch in a number of countries including the UK, the United States, and Canada on November 19, 2019.

 Google Stadia vs Project xCloud games – what can I play?

 Project xCloud currently have a grand total of fifty games available in its preview phase, a number which is poised to grow in the coming weeks and months.
 Microsoft has said that going forward, Game Pass support will be implemented alongside titles you already have in your digital library.
 Unlike Stadia, you won’t need to build a library from scratch.

 Google Stadia will launch with 22 games which we’ve listed below, with Destiny 2: The Collection and Samurai Shodown coming free as part of a Stadia Pro subscription.
 Having been doubled in the days before launch, the selection is far better than it could’ve been.

 - Assassin’s Creed Odyssey